Self-Consistent Grain Depletions and Abundances II: Effects on strong-line diagnostics of extragalactic H II regions: Impact of varying on optical emission-line diagnostics of observed ionized regions

 \section{Impact of varying $F_*$ on optical emission-line diagnostics of observed ionized regions}

-Optical diagnostic diagrams \citep[BPT diagrams hereafter,][]{1981PASP...93....5B, 1987ApJS...63..295V, ho1997} composed of pairs of strong optical emission line ratios are very powerful in distinguishing different ionized regions in galaxies (H\,{\sc ii} regions, active galactic nuclei, low-ionization nuclear emission line regions, etc.).
-Photoionization models set the theoretical basis for defining the demarcation lines in BPT diagrams \citep[e.g.,][]{kewley2001, kewley2006}, and can be used to calibrate the physical properties of ionized clouds based on the observed ratios of strong emission lines \citep[see][and references therein]{kewley2019}.
-The intrinsic shapes of the photoionization models in different emission-line ratio spaces also offer a possibility to define new diagnostic diagrams that orient the models in desired positions, thus facilitating constraints on the model parameters \citep{vogt2014, ji2020}.
+Photoionization models set the theoretical basis for defining the demarcation lines in BPT diagrams \citep[e.g.][]{kewley2001, kewley2006}, and can be used to calibrate the physical properties of ionized clouds based on the observed ratios of strong emission lines \citep[see][and references therein]{kewley2019}.
+The intrinsic shapes of the photoionization models in different emission-line ratio spaces also offer a possibility to define new diagnostic diagrams that orient the models in desired positions, thus facilitating constraints on the model parameters \citep{vogt2014, 2020MNRAS.499.5749J}.

 Despite the great success of the BPT diagrams and their variants, the details of the built-in assumptions, including the intrinsic variations in ionizing sources and ionized regions in the same class, are seldom examined carefully.
-As we have seen in previous sections, variations in the depletion factor $F_*$ result in a nontrivial change in the observed line ratio, depending on the species of ions involved.
+As we have seen in previous sections, variations in the depletion factor $F_*$ result in a non-trivial change in the observed line ratio, depending on the species of ions involved.
 Quite often a single set of depletion factors is assumed in practices of comparing photoionization models with observational data.
 This effectively enforces a single $F_*$ value for the entire sample.
-Therefore, it is important to understand whether a single $F_*$ suffices to describe the general population of a class of ionized regions (e.g., H\,{\sc ii} regions).
+Therefore, it is important to understand whether a single $F_*$ suffices to describe the general population of a class of ionized regions (e.g. H\,{\sc ii} regions).